antorguez95/CVD_risk_and_TL/README.md

 ## How do I run these scripts?

-After changing the paths, filenames, etc. from `constants.py` to the corresponding ones of your paths, you just have to run one of the `ipynb` files in the development environment you use.
+After changing the paths, filenames, etc. from `constants.py` to the corresponding ones of your paths, you just have to run one of the `.ipynb` files in the development environment you use.

 ## Generated results

 The execution of each `.ipynb`file generates the `EDA` and `results` folders.
 Mainly, in the `EDA` folder, the histograms of the different continous variables of the datasets are stored, to visually demonstrate the heterogeneity of both datasets.
-In the `results` folder, an Excel file contiaining the results pre-TL and post-TL are placed, including also the classification confusion matrices.
+In the `results` folder, an Excel file containing the results pre-TL and post-TL are placed, including also the classification confusion matrices.
 Please, refer to our [paper](https://dsd-seaa2023.com/) for a more detailed analysis of the obtained results.

 ## Learn more